hablapps/pairstrading/PostPairsTrading.md

-# A Match Made in Trading: Step-by-Step Pairs Trading Guide
+# Efficiency in Duality: Real-Time Pair Trading Using KDB+/Q

 KDB+/Q stands out as **a powerful tool in finance**, renowned for its ability to handle vast volumes of real-time data amidst the relentless dynamics of the market.
 In this article, we embark on an insightful exploration of _Pairs Trading_, one of the most popular strategies in the trading world, and its implementation in Q.